ThomWright/di-hard/README.md

 ## Concepts

-- instances `TRANSIENT` by default
-- when registered as `REGISTRATION`, instances are resolved and cached in the container in which they are registered
-- a container can only resolve dependencies from itself or a parent container
-    - which means nothing can depend on something with a shorter lifetime
-- can write components independently of the DI library

 The purpose of this library is to enable easy creation of your application's components, without having to worry about those components' dependencies.

 ### Components